Introduction to Maps

 Layer-3 networks are routed subnets, where devices are identified by IP address, as opposed to unrouted networks, where devices are identified by MAC address.
 Layer-3 links communicate over the Network Layer and allow devices from different subnets or networks to communicate.
 Layer-3 links use IP addresses to identify devices and their networks and therefore are routed and can pass messages through routers.

-SL1 creates layer-3 maps by running traceroute from a Data Collector to all devices that have layer-3 collection enabled in the device class.
+Skylar One creates Layer-3 maps by running traceroute from a Data Collector to all devices that have layer-3 collection enabled in the device class.

-The Layer-3 Maps page (Maps > Classic Maps > Topology Maps > Layer-3) displays a network map, where you can view details and relationships between Data Collectors and layer-3 routers and switches, and between the layer-3 routers and switches that have been discovered by SL1.
+The Layer-3 Maps page (Maps > Classic Maps > Topology Maps > Layer-3) displays a network map, where you can view details and relationships between Data Collectors and layer-3 routers and switches, and between the layer-3 routers and switches that have been discovered by Skylar One.

-- SL1 automatically updates the map as new devices are discovered.
-SL1 also updates the map with the latest status and event information.
+• Skylar One automatically updates the map as new devices are discovered.
+Skylar One also updates the map with the latest status and event information.